hackreactor/introduction_to_functional_javascript/1_forEach/README.md

 1. Write a function called `average` that takes an array of numbers as a parameter and returns the *average* of those numbers.

-2. Write a function called `min` that finds the *smallest* number in an array of numbers.

-3. Write a function `shortestWord` that works like `longestWord`, but returns the *shortest* word instead.
+2. Write a function `shortestWord` that works like `longestWord`, but returns the *shortest* word instead.

-4. Write a function `countChar` that takes two arguments: any string, and a *character* (string of one letter), and returns the number of times that the character occurs in the string.
+3. Write a function `countChar` that takes two arguments: any string, and a *character* (string of one letter), and returns the number of times that the character occurs in the string.

-5. Write a function `evenLengthWords` that takes an array of *strings* as an argument, and returns an array of just the words that have an even length.
+4. Write a function `evenLengthWords` that takes an array of *strings* as an argument, and returns an array of just the words that have an even length.

 ### Advanced